 I’d never felt so lost and so confused as to how I had managed to keep getting into situations where I ended up getting hurt or taken advantage of.
 Everything felt like my fault, because things kept ending horribly, but no one was telling me what I was doing wrong.
 They just left without explaining why.

-I couldn’t find meaning or purpose or God or an ounce of self-love to carry me through those weeks and months.
+I couldn’t find meaning or purpose or an ounce of self-love to carry me through those weeks and months.

 It felt like I had made an agreement with the universe: I would show up and live courageously, like it had been asking of me my entire life, and I was supposed to receive acceptance, love, and safety in return.
 But when I did, when I truly opened up and risked everything, I felt like I had gotten smacked upside the head and knocked to the ground.